disidrosi/disidrosi.github.io/content/blog/05-history-of-science/index.md

 author: "Tobia Cavalli"
 title: "Looking Back to Move Forward: The Power of Scientific History"
 date: "2024-11-03"
+summary: "Exploring how historical awareness helps scientists avoid old traps,
+    recognize hidden patterns, and become more thoughtful researchers in our rush toward the future."
 description: "Discover why studying the history of science is crucial for
     scientific progress.
 This article examines how historical awareness can prevent research pitfalls, drive innovation, and create more thoughtful